NLnetLabs/rpki-doc/source/krill/get-started.rst

 set up a proxy server in front of Krill and make sure that it has a real HTTPS certificate.

-You can use any name for your 'MY_CA' as long as it contains the only the following characters: `a-zA-Z0-9_`
+You can use any name for your 'MY_CA' as long as it contains only the following characters: `a-zA-Z0-9_`

-Setting this name in an ENV variable saves a lot of typing down the line.
-In the somewhat unlikely event where you will need to manage multiple CAs under a single Krill instance, you can either override the default ca using the `--ca` option where applicable, or not use the ENV variable.
+Using environment variables saves a lot of typing down the line.
+In the somewhat unlikely event where you will need to manage multiple CAs under a single Krill instance, you can either override the default CA using the `--ca` option where applicable, or not use the `KRILL_CLI_MY_CA` environment variable.

 Start or Stop Krill